 Many chemicals and gasses used in the SMIF labs are extremely hazardous.
-They can cause severe and permanent damage to human tissue, resulting in serious injury or even death.
+They may cause severe and permanent damage, resulting in serious injury or even death.
 It is each user's responsibility to be alert and cautious when using these chemicals and gases and to avoid all contact with them.
 Following the safety procedures will minimize your risk of injury.